zerynth/docs/docs/reference/libs/zerynth/4zerobox/docs/module.md

 Connect to the network using the GSM/GPRS interface.
 This method is enabled at compilation time using the  NETWORK_GSM  flag.

-Warning
+!!!Warning
 	use only one of  NETWORK_ETH,  NETWORK_WIFI,  NETWORK_GSM.

 Parameters: